 But generations of Her children grew up with a single history of destruction.

 I am scared of visiting my motherless land, where Her form remains, but Her essence is gone.

-And years later here I stand, the daughter of a long line of women, bearing their beauty and their wisdom, and the neurosis and the darkness of them.
+And years later here I stand, the daughter of a long line of women, bearing not only their beauty and wisdom, but also their neurosis and the darkness.

 I fear coming back to this land, from whose lap as I lay suckling, I fed on the fear of my mother, and her mother, and her mother’s mother.